 Data integration means to combine the data from various sources and present it in a unified view.

-With the increased variety of data and different formats of data, the challenge to integrate the data enlarges.
+With the increased variety of data and different formats of data, the challenge to integrate the data becomes bigger.

 The data integration consists of various challenges that are as follows:

-- Isolation: Majority of the applications are developed and deployed in isolation which makes it difficult to integrate the data across various applications.
+- Isolation: The majority of applications are developed and deployed in isolation which makes it difficult to integrate the data across various applications.

-- Technological Advancements: With the advancement in the technology, the ways to store and retrieve data changes.
-The problem here occurs with the integration of newer data to the legacy data.
+- Technological Advancements: With the advancement in technology, the ways to store and retrieve data changes.
+The problem here occurs in the integration of newer data with legacy data.

 Then we have to figure the right approach to integrate the data so that the data remains consistent.